Uniformity of quadratic points: Proof of Theorem

-For level structures, note that there is a quasi-finite dominant map $S'\rightarrow S$ such that the $l$-torsion points of the generic abelian variety $\calA_\eta$ are all defined over $k(S')$ and the torsion points spread out to distinct torsion sections over $S'$.
-Then we may impose the level $l$ structures on $\calA\times_S S'$.
-By the fact, we thus assume \emph{$\calA\rightarrow S$ is a family of principally polarized abelian varieties with level $l$ structures}.

-Overall, we can assume the following: \begin{enumerate} \item $S$ is an irreducible quasi-projective variety over $\bar\QQ$; \item $\calA\rightarrow S$ is a family of principally polarized abelian varieties with level $l$ structures; \item $\calC\rightarrow S$ is a flat family of irreducible curves passing through $0$ in $\calA\rightarrow S$, such that every curve $\calC_s$ generates $\calA_s$. \end{enumerate} In particular, there is an ample line bundle $M$ defining height $h:S(\bar\QQ)\rightarrow \RR$ on $S$ by (1), a natural map from $S$ to the moduli space $\bA_g$ of principally polarized abelian varieties with level $l$ structures by (2), and a natural map from $S$ to the Hilbert scheme $\Hilb(\gothA_g/\bA_g)$ by (3).
-The map $S\rightarrow \bA_g$ induces fiber-wise N\'eron-Tate heights on $\calA\rightarrow S$ by pulling back from the universal family.
+Overall, we make the following assumptions: \begin{enumerate}[topsep=0pt] \item $S$ is an integral quasi-projective variety over $\bar\QQ$; \item $\calA\rightarrow S$ is a principally polarized abelian scheme with level-$l$-structure; \item $\calC\rightarrow S$ is a flat family of GeM integral curves passing through $0$ in $\calA\rightarrow S$, such that every curve $\calC_s$ generates $\calA_s$. \end{enumerate} In particular, there is a natural modular map $\iota_S$ from $S$ to the moduli space $\bA_g$ of principally polarized abelian varieties with level-$l$-structure by (2), and a natural modular map $\psi$ from $S$ to the Hilbert scheme $\Hilb(\gothA_g/\bA_g)$ by (3).
+The map $\iota_S$ induces fiber-wise N\'eron--Tate heights on $\calA\rightarrow S$ by pulling back those on the universal family.
+Recall that we defined the height function $h:\bA_g(\bar\QQ)\rightarrow \RR$ in \eqref{section_notation_abelianschemes}.
+By abuse of notation, we still use $h$ to denote the height function on $S(\bar\QQ)$ given by $h(s):=h(\iota_S(s))$.